quicwg/ops-drafts/draft-ietf-quic-applicability.md

 control credit.

-Some deadlocking scenarios might be resolved by cancelling affected streams with STOP_SENDING or RST_STREAM.
+Some deadlocking scenarios might be resolved by cancelling affected streams with STOP_SENDING or RESET_STREAM.
 Cancelling some streams results in the connection being terminated in some protocols.

 # Packetization and Latency

-QUIC provides an interface that provides multiple streams to the application;
+QUIC exposes an interface that provides multiple streams to the application;
-however, the application usually cannot control how data transmitted over one stream is mapped into frames or how those frames are bundled into packets.
+however, the application usually cannot control how data transmitted over those streams is mapped into frames or how those frames are bundled into packets.

-By default, many QUIC implementations will try to maximally pack packets with one or more stream data frames to minimize bandwidth consumption and computational costs (see section 13 of {{!QUIC}}).
+By default, many QUIC implementations will try to maximally pack packets with DATA frames from one or more streams to minimize bandwidth consumption and computational costs (see section 13 of {{!QUIC}}).
 If there is not enough data available to fill a packet, an implementation might wait for a short time, to optimize bandwidth efficiency instead of latency.
 This delay can either be